parklab/comparative-website/chromatin.md

 For background on the ChIP-seq workflow by the consortium, please see Landt _et al._, [ChIP-seq guidelines and practices used by the ENCODE and modENCODE consortia](http://www.ncbi.nlm.nih.gov/pubmed/22955991), _Genome Research_, 2012.

-* __[ENCODE-X Browser](http://encode-x.med.harvard.edu/data_sets/chromatin/)__: We have developed a web application for theses chromatin datasets.
-The main advantage of our web application is that it will allow one to quick see what chromatin-related data are available using faceted browsing and use the IGV browser to view the data, for all three organisms.
-The chromatin state maps generated in Ho et al, 2014 are automatically loaded in the ENCODE-X Browser.
+* __[ENCODE-X Browser](http://encode-x.med.harvard.edu/data_sets/chromatin/)__: We have developed a web application for theses chromatin data sets.
+The main advantage of our web application is that it allows one to quickly see what chromatin-related data are available using faceted browsing, and use the [IGV borwser](http://www.broadinstitute.org/igv/) to view the data, for all three organisms.
 * __[Antibody Validation Database](http://compbio.med.harvard.edu/antibodies)__: Antibodies used in the project were rigorously tested, and this database contains the validation data.
-Please see Egelhofer <em>et al.</em>, An assessment of histone-modification antibody quality, <em>Nature Str &amp; Mol Biology</em>, 2011.
+Please see [Egelhofer <em>et al.</em>, An assessment of histone-modification antibody quality, <em>Nature Str &amp; Mol Biology</em>, 2011](http://www.ncbi.nlm.nih.gov/pubmed/21131980).
 * __[modENCODE Data Portal](http://data.modencode.org)__: This website also allows one to use faceted browsing to select datasets of interest (fly and worm only).
 * __[modMine](http://www.modmine.org)__: This warehouse by the modENCODE Data Coordinating Center contains a flexible query interface with access to extensive intermediate and metadata (fly and worm only).
 * __[ENCODE data portal](http://encodeproject.org/ENCODE/)__: This contains human and mouse ENCODE data.